declanwatts97/code-institute-project-2/README.md

-# DW Property & Lettings Project 1
+# Visit Iceland Project 2

 The link to live project can be found here - title() The link to github repository can be found here - title (https://github.com/declanwatts97/code-institute-project-2)